eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 Succeeded
 ```

-As you can see, `kapp` will list resources it did not directly create (such as replicaset, pods and endpoints), but which are created as a side effect of the deployment and service resources being created.
+As you can see, `kapp` will also list resources it did not directly create (such as replicaset, pods and endpoints), but which are created as a side effect of the deployment and service resources being created.

 You can also get the logs for the application: